 Section 4.
 President.
 The President shall, subject to the control of the Board of Directors, be the Chief Executive Officer of the Corporation and shall have general supervision of the business of the Corporation and shall see that all orders and resolutions of the Board of Directors are carried into effect.
-He shall execute all bonds, mortgages, contracts and other instruments of the Corporation requiring a seal, under the seal of the Corporation, except where required or permitted by law to be otherwise signed and executed and except that the other officers of the Corporation may sign and execute documents when so authorized by these By-Laws, the Board of Directors, or if there be none, the President shall preside at all meetings of the stockholders and the Board of Directors.
+He shall execute all bonds, mortgages, contracts and other instruments of the Corporation requiring a seal, under the seal of the Corporation, except where required or permitted by law to be otherwise signed and executed and except that the other officers of the Corporation may sign and execute documents when so authorized by these By-Laws, the Board of Directors or the President.
+In the absence or disability of the Chairman and the Vice Chairman of the Board of Directors, or if there be none, the President shall preside at all meetings of the stockholders and the Board of Directors.
 The President shall also perform such other duties and may exercise such other powers as from time to time may be assigned to him by these By-Laws or by the Board of Directors.

 Section 5.
 Executive Vice Presidents/Senior Vice Presidents.
 At the request of the President or in his absence or in the event of his inability or refusal to act (and if there be no Chairman of the Board of Directors or Vice Chairman of the Board of Directors), the Executive Vice President or Senior Vice Presidents if there is more than one (in the order designated by the Board of Directors) shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-Each Executive Vice President or Senior Vice President or Senior Vice President or Senior Vice President or Senior Vice President shall perform such other duties and have such other powers as the Board of Directors from time to time may prescribe.
-If there be no Chairman of the Board of Directors, no Vice Chairman of the Board and no Executive Vice President or Senior Vice President or Senior Vice President, the Board of Directors shall designate the officer of the Corporation who, in the absence of the President or in the event of the inability or refusal of the President to act, shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
+Each Executive Vice President or Senior Vice President shall perform such other duties and have such other powers as the Board of Directors from time to time may prescribe.
+If there be no Chairman of the Board of Directors, no Vice Chairman of the Board and no Executive Vice President or Senior Vice President, the Board of Directors shall designate the officer of the Corporation who, in the absence of the President or in the event of the inability or refusal of the President to act, shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.